farah0808/code-sample/README.md

 Thank you for viewing my code sample for a Drupal position!

-For a clearer picture of the type of work I have completed so far, (as this website is an ongoing project,) please reference sites/all/modules/custom/ha_core, sites/all/themes/ha_lighting/templates and sites/all/themes/ha_lighting/componenets/misc.css.
+As a reference:
+	/sites/all pertains to Drupal 7,
+	ekuber pertains to Drupal 8

-Let me know if you have any questions!
+Please let me know if you have any questions!

+Thank you,
+Farah Sabbagh
+farah0808@gmail.com